PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ```

-## Transfering your trained model to your own computer/laptop
+## Transfer your trained model to your own laptop

 You can transfer your files, such as trained models from your the virtual machine to your on own PC following the below command line structure.
 Open a new terminal window make sure that you are in your own computer/laptop directory.

-* Transfering a folder
+* Transfer a folder

 ```
 scp -P 63635 -r e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshareDeepLearningWithAudio/utilities/dlwa/models/samplernn/your_name/model_name ~/Downloads
 ```

+Note:
-Please note that the text **"63635"** in the command line above should be changed with your personal info.
-You can find it in the ssh command line in the pop up connect window. (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))
+- The number (*63635*) in the command line above should be changed with your personal info.
+You can find your own number in the ssh command line that you use to connect to the VM. (see the  [login instructions](../../../00_introduction/))

-**your_name/mysound** and should be replaced with your directory path in your own machine.
+- *your_name/mysamplernnmodel* and *~/Downloads* should be replaced with your directory path in your own machine.